 To put my pain into context for you, these emotional betrayals (some would call abuse) both shaped and inhibited my ability to be self-possessed as a young woman.
 How I knew myself and saw myself as a child was free and important in the world just as I was; feeling confident in how I related to others and what I knew about life.
 After those interactions left me mistrustful of myself, I began to fail miserably as a young woman at being someone who could stand for herself and what she believed in – including my belief in what I knew to be true about myself.
-As much as I was conscious of how I was molding myself at an early age – what I wrote about above – is as much as I was not conscious of this facet of my life.
-As I grew into my womanhood, I became sadder, more frustrated and even angry to realize that I had lost something of myself in the translation of who I thought I might become, and I had no idea how or when it had happened.
+As I grew into myself as a woman, I became sadder, more frustrated and even angry to realize that I had lost something in the translation of who I thought I would become, and I had no idea how or when it had happened.

 Coming back to myself, the free-spirited childlike woman, was a winding road.
-I began with a personal development seminar that altered my perspective incredibly of who I had been, who I was and who I wanted to be.
+It began with a personal development seminar that altered my perspective incredibly of who I had been, who I was and who I wanted to be.

 I became a coach, and then a leader at a global personal development company.
 There, I worked with hundreds of individuals to allow each person greater access to who they were authentically.
 In my work, I deciphered that when I showed someone a mirror, it reflected back to both of us.
 I became a Life Coach, not to show anyone a formula or increase their productivity, but to release each person from the ideas they held that inhibited their full possession of the Self they were at their very core.